madsbk/lrcloud/README.md

 # Lightroom Cloud Extension

-This project extent Adobe Lightroom with cloud support making it possible to access a catalog from different machines safely without corrupting the catalog.
+This project extend Adobe Lightroom with cloud support making it possible to access a catalog from different machines safely without corrupting the catalog.

 ##### Features:
   * Have a catalog file in a shared location, such as a folder in Google Drive, Dropbox, or a NAS, and have lrcloud synchronize the catalog between a local and the shared location.